marty1885/gnunetpp/README.md

 **IMPORTAN**: This is not a part of the GNUNet project.
 The [author](https://github.com/marty1885) created it because he wants to use GNUNet in C++.

 **ALSO IMPORTANT**: Don't expect the code base be clean.
 GNUNet is a _very_ C project.
 Lifetime managment is all over the place.
 I did my best to create a sane API out of it.
+Nor it is production ready.
+The API might go through major changes in the future.
+Nor ABI stability is guaranteed.

 [ttfhw]: https://www.moesif.com/blog/technical/api-product-management/What-is-TTFHW/